phaidra/phaidra-admin-manual/Classification_server/knowledge_organization_systems.md

 # Knowledge Organization Systems
 Classifications can be considered as a collection of organized knowledge, therefore the technical background of classification is based on knowledge organization systems.
-In knowledge organization systems we usually store the knowledge in form of triplets, as object-predicate-subject, or object-attribute-value.
+In knowledge organization systems we usually store the knowledge in form of triplets, as subject-predicate-object, or object-attribute-value.

 Classifications can be represented in Simple Knowledge Organization Systems (SKOS) [1] as a Resource Description Framework (RDF) vocabulary.
 Simple Knowledge Organization System (SKOS) is a W3C recommendation designed for representation of thesauri, classification schemes, taxonomies, subject-heading systems, or any other type of structured controlled vocabulary.